akerl-archived/prospectus/README.md

 ### github_hash

 This checks the latest commit hash on GitHub.
-Uses the url_xpath module under the hood, so it requires nokogiri.
+Uses the github_api helper, which requires octoauth.
 Designed to be used alongside the git_hash module for comparing local submodules with upstream commits.

+Will give the 7 character short hash unless "long" is specified.

 ```
 expected do
   github_hash
   repo 'akerl/keys'
+end

+expected do
+  github_hash
+  repo 'akerl/keys'
+  long
 end
 ```